 At the same time, he said there is globally a 65% reduction in military expenditures as a per cent of GDP.
 Outside of this, there are much less nuclear weapons as compared to 1987, and the number of troops, heavy weapons and militarized vehicles has dropped.

-Over the last decade, 80 countries became more peaceful, “and none of these countries would be at the front of your mind,” he said.
+Killelea stated 60% of countries have lowered their homicide rates and 80 countries became more peaceful in the last decade.
+“And none of these countries would be at the front of your mind,” he said.
 On the other hand, 83 countries became less peaceful.

 While top countries maintained or slightly grew in peace, those at the bottom of the index became much less peaceful over the decade since the index has been in use.
 He said a growing inequality of peace was similar to the growing inequality seen between rich and poor in societies.